What is the course about?

 What level is the course and do I need any particular skills?

-Ideally, you will have taken City Lit opera studio module 1.
+Ideally, you will have taken City Lit opera studio module 1, or you will have equivalent experience of performing operatice repertoire.

 You must have had at least five years of vocal training as a classical singer, and be able to read music fluently and/or have the ability to learn repertoire quickly.
 You will need an established routine of regular singing practice.